prodioslabs/vite-fullstack-starter/deployment/README.md

 # Deployment

-This configuration is used to deploy the UCC application on a server using Docker and Docker Compose.
+This configuration is used to deploy the Full Stack Starter application on a server using Docker and Docker Compose.
 The application consists of multiple services, defined in the `docker-compose.yml` file, that work together to provide the full functionality of the application.

 ## Components

-This is the infrastructure definition of the UCC Portal application:
+This is the infrastructure definition of the Full Stack Starter:

 ![Infrastructure Definition](./instrastructure-definition.png)